openshift-labs/cloud-native-katacoda/scenarios/manage-config/03-catalog-config.md

 In this scenario, you will configure the Catalog service which is based on Spring Boot to override the default configuration using an alternative **application.properties** backed by a config map.

-Create a config map with the the Spring Boot configuration content using the PostgreSQL database credentials by clicking on *Copy to Editor*:
+Create a properties file with the Spring Boot configuration content using the PostgreSQL database credentials by clicking on *Copy to Editor*:

 <pre class="file" data-filename="./application.properties" data-target="replace">